What are MSMEs? What is the new definition of Micro, Small, and Medium Entreprises?

 - Making the MSME sector innovative, improving technology and depth.

-- Enabling environment for promotion and development of MSMEs.
+- Enabling environment for the promotion and development of MSMEs.

 - Strong presence in exports.